OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 For synchronization of a user field or user mention in rich text fields and comments, the user email must be visible to integration user through API.
 For this, all the concerning users mentioned in such fields that needs to be synchronized must set their email visibility to public.
 To check this, please follow the steps given below:
 - In Jira cloud instance, go to **Your profile and settings** > **Manage Account** > Select **Profile and visibility** tab
 - Go to **Contact** section > For **Email Address** set **Who can see this?** to **Anyone**

-**Note**

-Alternatively, if the user doesn't want to set email visibility to public, use advanced mapping for one-to-one mapping of user using Excel-based lookup.
+> **Note**: Alternatively, if the user doesn't want to set email visibility to public, use advanced mapping for one-to-one mapping of user using Excel-based lookup.

 **Synchronize an attachment**
 For attachment synchronization, the attachment field must be visible while creating or updating an issue.
 To check this, please follow the steps given below: